OpenFogStack/celestial-videoconferencing-evaluation/README.md

 Note that using off-the-shelf kernels will not work in most situations since the server needs support for `NFTables` duplication and clients need to trust the host's randomness pool.
+However, you can use the [default Celestial kernel](https://openfogstack.github.io/celestial/kernel.html) for clients.

 ### Copying Everything Over